Haruna Yabuki

 Haruna Yabuki (矢吹 春奈, Yabuki Haruna) is a Japanese actress, gravure idol, and TV personality from Tokyo.
-Since 2009, she has used the stage name Mari Abe (阿部 真里, Abe Mari).
+From 2009 to 2013, she previously used the stage name Mari Abe (阿部 真里, Abe Mari).

 In the level Graniny Gorki Lab of the PlayStation 2 video game Metal Gear Solid 3: Snake Eater, there is a poster of Haruna Yabuki.

+Personal life

+On March 2025, Yabuki announced her first pregnancy after undergoing fertility treatment.
+On 25 April, she gave birth to a healthy son.